roboticslab-uc3m/teo-developer-manual/assets/teo-dynamic-information.md

 ### RightFrontalKnee

-Mass = 1948.24 grams
+Mass = 1948.24 g

-Volume = 4141636.01 cubic millimeters
+Volume = 4141636.01 mm³

-Principal axes of inertia and principal moments of inertia: ( grams *  square millimeters ) Taken at the center of mass.
+Principal axes of inertia and principal moments of inertia: ( g *  mm² ) Taken at the center of mass.

 	Ix = ( 0.00,  0.00,  1.00)   	Px = 3843635.20